whisklabs/whisklabs.github.io/connect/index.md

 # Adding Whisk Widgets dynamically

-Many sites load content dynamically, and its possible to do this with Whisk Widgets without any change to the markup.
+Many sites load content dynamically, and its possible to do this with Whisk Widgets.
+The precise details vary by widget type, and are explained below.

 There is an important caveat, however: the Whisk Script should not be loaded and unloaded dynamically.

+## Product widgets

+Product widgets are self-contained, and can be added dynamically to the page without any change to the markup.

 Here's a really simpler demo of being able to dynamically add widgets into the page: